 Questions About Treatment?

-Treatment Options For Sleeping Pill Abuse And Addiction
+Treatment Options For Sleeping Pill Use And Addiction

-Within inpatient programs at Addiction Campuses, a person can access professional help to taper off the use of Lunesta, receive medication to ease withdrawal symptoms and have constant support and medical care to ensure a successful detox.
+Within inpatient programs at Vertava Health, a person can access professional help to taper off the use of Lunesta, receive medication to ease withdrawal symptoms and have constant support and medical care to ensure a successful detox.
 Then, the person can move on to a formal inpatient program which usually includes counseling, behavioral therapy and medication-assisted treatment (MAT).

-Before choosing a program, an Addiction Campuses treatment specialist can help a person determine which rehab center will best meet their needs, help them identify issues which need to be addressed and set them up with a counselor who will design a customized program.
+Before choosing a program, an Vertava Health treatment specialist can help a person determine which rehab center will best meet their needs, help them identify issues which need to be addressed and set them up with a counselor who will design a customized program.